Say You Will (Kanye West song): Composition and lyrics

 Musically, "Say You Will" is a melancholy hip hop and R&B ballad.
-The song features synth-pop production, with influences of the Cure and New Order.
+The song features synth-pop production, with gothic and dank electronic influences of the Cure and New Order.
 Contrasting with most rap and pop songs, the chorus-verse-chorus-verse structure is not used.
 Two icy synth notes are repeated back and forth on the song, which it primarily relies on.
 The notes are backed by drums, as well as vocals from monk choir the Kadockadee Kwire featuring Glenn Jordan, Phillip Ingram, Jim Gilstrap, Romeo Johnson, Kevin Dorsey, and Will Wheaton.
 The song also prominently features electronic buzzsaw synths, sparse percussion, and piano.
 Strings, violin, viola, cello, and heavy bass are included on the song.
 Gold arranged the strings, while Jeff Chestek engineered them with assistance from Rick Friedrich, Montez Roberts, and John Stahl.
 West starts to sing six seconds into the song, following a few of the notes.
-He utilizes auto-tune on his voice, singing until the song's 3 minutes and 15 seconds mark.
+He utilizes Auto-Tune on his voice, singing until the song's 3 minutes and 15 seconds mark.
 West's performance is succeeded by an extended instrumental outro, which utilizes the Roland TR-808 and echoes choral vocals for around three minutes.
 Background vocals are contributed to the song by Mr Hudson and Tony Williams.

 In the lyrics of the song, West speaks of being unable to pull himself away from his ex-fiancé Alexis Phifer.
 According to him, the song is about that "ex-girlfriend you call on Friday nights just to have sex".
 West begins the chorus by singing, "Hey, hey, hey, hey, don't say you will".
 He expresses misery on the song with the lyrics "When I grab your neck / I touch your soul".